particle-iot/app-notes/AN017-Tracker-CAN/README.md

 ```

 - `:productId` with your product ID
 - `:deviceId` with your Device ID that is set as a development device.
-If you want to change the contrast across your whole product leave off the slash and device ID.
+If you want to change the setting across your whole product leave off the slash and device ID.
 - `:accessToken` with a product access token, described above.

 To restore the normal behavior, instead of using @testengine.json, use the backup schema you saved in the previous step.